TritonDataCenter/rfd/rfd/0113/README.md

 TODO:

-- Still need to spec how to deal with treating shares images separately from public and ones own images.
+- Still need to spec how to deal with treating shared images separately from public and ones own images.
 Specifically for matching images by name (a convenience provided by the `triton` CLI), e.g. when providing an image by name for `triton instance create ...`.
 We want to avoid an attacker